richRemer/funktional/README.md

 ### push(array) => function
 Generate function which pushes a value or values onto an array when called.

+### razor(function, function) => function
+Generate continuation passing style function which passes the results to the first function or the error to the second function.

 ### shift(array) => function
 Generate function which shifts values from an array when called.